IndraniDey1/spring-boot-s2i-app/README.md

 ## Overivew

 This is a springboot app which intereacts with a mysql database and also invokes a pubic webservice url.
-This app is developed to learn openshift deployment mainly but one can learn just how to use springboot with mysql
+This app is developed to learn openshift deployment mainly but one can learn just how to use springboot with mysql.

+Main objective is to demonstrate how you can take an existing springboot application and containerize it.
+For the mysql part needs a bit more configuration that will be provided in a separate blog.
+You have to create a mysql instance inside openshift and create a database called 'bookstore' with one table called 'book'.
+If you do not do any mysql setup, app will still run and you can test with the webservice call (catfaceservice).

 - This app will be used to demonstrate how to create a docker image from raw source from github using S2I tool.
 - Once the image is built then it will be pushed from local docker registry to an external registry.
-In this case to quay.io registry.
+In this case to quay.io registry. ( suggestion: Get an account in quay.io )
 - Once the image is in quay registry then it will be used to create a new-app in openshift.